toprak1919/trello/README.md

 - Getting reminders when due dates are modified
 - Maintaining a history of due date changes

+## Features

+- **Continuous Monitoring**: Polls the Trello board at configurable intervals
+- **Change Detection**: Identifies when card due dates are modified
+- **Persistent Storage**: Stores card information in SQLite database
+- **Reminders**: Displays notifications when due dates change
+- **Connection Testing**: Includes a test script to verify Trello API connection
+- **Web Dashboard**: Beautiful web interface to track and manage reminders

+### Web UI Features

+- **Reminders Dashboard**: View all due date change notifications in one place
+- **Analytics**: Charts and graphs showing statistics about your cards and due dates
+- **Card Details**: Detailed view of each card with its due date history
+- **List View**: See all cards organized by their Trello lists
+- **Responsive Design**: Works on desktop and mobile devices

 ## Requirements

 - Python 3.x
 - A Trello account
 - Trello API key and token
+- Web browser (for the UI)

 ## Installation